zeekielcodes/AI-Personal-Assisatant/README.md

 ## How it works
 The AI assistant is activated at the mention of the activation word - "Jasper" by default.

-On first launch, all speeches, though recognized by the PA are not addressed until the activation word is mentioned, when activation word is mentioned, the GUI interface initially black turns green and the PA can now listen o prompt and address them.
+On first launch, all speeches, though recognized by the PA are not addressed until the activation word is mentioned, when activation word is mentioned, the GUI initially black turns green and the PA can now listen to prompt and address them.

 When the user speaks, the PA uses the Google Speech-to-Text library to transcribe the audio received from the user's microphone to text.

 The program checks if the text contains termination word like "bye", if it does, the program terminates, the GUI turns red and closes after three seconds, if it doesn't, the text is then sent to the saved model to determine the intent of the input.

-The model trained on a small dataset(https://github.com/zeekielcodes) using the Multinomial Naive Bayes Algorithm from Scikit-Learn processes the text and returns a predicted intent.
+The model([https://github.com/zeekielcodes/AI-PA-model/blob/main/model.ipynb]) trained on a small dataset[https://github.com/zeekielcodes/AI-PA-model/blob/main/my-dataset.csv] using the Multinomial Naive Bayes Algorithm from Scikit-Learn processes the text and returns a predicted intent.

 In the program, each possible intent is mapped to a function which gets called depending on what intent the model returns.